AdguardTeam/AdguardKnowledgeBase/pages/03.windows/03.features/03.parental-control/docs.en.md

 **
 Sets the level of sensitivity for Parental Control depending on the age of your child.

-**Protect Adguard with a password
+**Protect AdGuard with a password
 **
-A password protects Adguard from change of settings or disabling.
+A password protects AdGuard from change of settings or disabling.
 You can also use the password to access websites Parental Control has blocked.

 **Manage the blacklist**